tdwg/website/about/committees/infrastructure/index.md

 ### Oversight of implementation

 The Functional Subcommittee will evaluate potential software tools of interest to TDWG and provide recommendations to the community and for decision by the executive committee.
 Once approved, the infrastructure Functional Subcommittee will be tasked with overseeing the implementation of these software tools, including the management of related sub-contracted work.

 ## Organization

 ### Charter

-According to TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organisation.
+According to TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organization.
 Changes to the charter will be put up for open membership consultation for 30 days prior to approval.

 ### Membership, structure, and quorum